lo-ise/antarctic-seaice-extent/README.md

 The operations will be executing using the Python prompt in ArcGIS Desktop.

 It will go on to show how to perform the same commands on any number of datasets.
-Why?
-Because the dataset we are using for this is actually 33 years long.
-33 years times 365 days (give or take a few leap years and data gaps), is 12045 single band rasters.

 ## Learning outcomes